-What sort of project management software and tools do you use?
+Question: What sort of project management software and tools do you use?

 Answer: Unless the information is included in the job posting – and it’s certainly worth looking – you won’t know exactly which project management tools are used at different companies.
 So you should aim in your answer to illustrate a breadth of different tools and programs that you have experience using.

 |What project management software do you typically use?|

 |What’s your project management methodology of choice?|

 |What budget management experience do you have?|

 |Do you have experience managing remote team members or outsourced resources?|

 |Tell us about the different kinds of project management tools you have worked with.|

 |Describe your strategy for prioritizing tasks.|

 |Tell us about your experience with process development.|

 |What’s your proficiency level with [project management software/tool]?|

 |How do you approach assessing the risks of a project?
 How do you manage them over the project’s lifetime?|

 |Please tell us how you schedule projects and establish timelines.|

 |What is the very first thing you do when assigned a new project?|

-Project Manager Interview Questions: Personal
+Common Personal Project Manager Interview Questions

 Employers want to know that you will fit in with team members.
 Personal questions help employers better understand your personality, work habits, interests, and passions.

 Project Managers come from a variety of different career and educational backgrounds, and it’s rare that any two PMs have the same story.
 This is your chance to tell your story and show how you differ from other candidates.

 Some personal interview questions you may be asked include:

-What do you think is an important skill for a Project Manager to have in order to succeed?
+Question: What do you think is an important skill for a Project Manager to have in order to succeed?